Skip to content

 Stable Diffusion cons:

-• The company behind it is collapsing
+• The company behind it is maybe collapsing

 • There's no one easy option for using it

-The best (or at least most stable) way to use Stable Diffusion is through an image generation tool like NightCafe, Tensor.Art, or Civitai—though you can find lots of other apps that will give you access to it.
+The best (or at least most stable) way to use the most popular versions of Stable Diffusion is through an image generation tool like NightCafe, Tensor.Art, or Civitai—though you can find lots of other apps that will give you access to it.
 A lot of these platforms even give you a few free credits so you can try it out before paying.
 One word of warning, though: some of these platforms don't have the kind of content moderation that's typical on larger social sites.
 You might see some weird and NSFW things.

 If you want to avoid all that or have total control, you can always download Stable Diffusion and run it locally.